MikePerez2022/AIAutoCommenter/README.md

 ## How To Use

 1. Select a `.py` file through the GUI.
-2. Load the file into the application & display it.
+2. Click the load btn to Load the file into the application & display it.
-3. Click the AI comment button and see the new AI generated comments.
+3. Click the AI comment button to create and see the new AI generated comments.
 4. Finally, click the download button and select a folder location. (select the same directory you have the original in to overwrite the file)